moby/moby/docs/sources/reference/run.md

     --cpu-quota=0: Limit the CPU CFS (Completely Fair Scheduler) quota --blkio-weight=0: Block IO weight (relative weight) accepts a weight value between 10 and 1000.
     --oom-kill-disable=true|false: Whether to disable OOM Killer for the container or not.
+    --mem-swappiness=60: Tuning the swappiness behavior of container accepts value between 0 and 100.

 ### Memory constraints